 This black pepper with a warm palate will quickly become the pepper of your daily life.
 It will allow you to discover a "fresh" quality.

-An indissociable companion of salt, you can use it in all types of salty dishes: meats, fish, vegetables, sauces, cold cuts..
+An inseparable companion of salt, you can use it in all types of savoury dishes: meats, fish, vegetables, sauces, cold cuts..

-It will do wonders when added generously to breadcrumbs or mixed with hazelnuts, then used as breadcrumbs to breadcrumbs to bread chicken, cheese or tofu.
+It will do wonders added generously to breadcrumbs or mixed with hazelnuts, then used as breadcrumbs to bread chicken, cheese or tofu.

 It is the star ingredient of Italian pepper pasta, called cacio e pepe, and pepper steak, but it is also the perfect accompaniment to your duck breasts, shrimps or mushrooms.

-It is very well suited to simmered dishes, as long as you don't add it too early to preserve the flavours of the other ingredients.
+It is very suitable for stewed dishes, provided that it is not added too early to preserve the flavours of the other ingredients.

 It is preferable to add ground black pepper at the end of cooking, especially for dishes that must simmer for more than two hours